UserOfSpace/OMR_Scanner/README.md

 # OMR_Scanner
 This simple python code uses Machine Vision to scan the OMR sheet and hence mark accordingly.
 It gives marks to each correct and wrong answers, after comparing with the given data to it.
 It can do live Checking &amp; Marking using a Camera's Vision or through image of OMR sheets.

+## How to Run:
+1. Run *main.py* to run the project.

+## How to Use as per your need:
+1. Open *main.py*.
+2. Path of the image can be set using the 'path' variable (5th line).
+3. Correct answers can be set in list using the 'ans' variable (10th line).